robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 - Applications can read and write to the table in any region
 - Must enable DynamoDB Streams as a pre-requisite

+### Time To Live
+- Automatically delete items after an expiry timestamp

 ### Indexes
 - Global Secondary Indexes (GSI) and Local Secondary Indexes (LSI)
 - Allow to query on attributes other than the Primary Key

 ### Transactions
 - Allow you to write to two tables at the same time, or to none of them

+### Backups for disaster recovery
+- Continuous backups using point-in-time recovery (PITR)
+	- Optionally enabled for the last 35 days
+	- Point-in-time revovery to any time within the backup window
+	- The recovery process creates a new table
+- On-demand backups:
+	- Full backups for long-term retention, until explicitely deleted
+	- Doesn't affect performance or latency
+	- Can be configured and managed in AWS Backup (enables cross-region copy)
+	- The recovery process creates a new table

+### Integration with S3
+- Export to S3 (must enable PITR)
+	- Works for any point of time in the last 35 days
+	- Doesn't affect the read capacity of your table
+	- Performa data analysis on top of DynamoDB
+	- Retain snapshots for auditing
+	- ETL on top of S3 data before imnporting back into DynamoDB
+	- Export in Dybamo JSON or ION format
+- Import to S3
+	- Import CSV, DynamoDB JOSN or ION  format
+	- Doesn't consume any write capacity
+	- Creates a new table
+	- Import errors are logged in CloudWatch

 ## API Gateway